 ︎ Download a pdf of the publication, with essay by Roisin Agnew

 For further information and images, please contact Rosa, Roisin and Iarlaith at firstname.lastname@example.org.

 Maïa Nunes (b.
 1994) is an Irish-Trinidadian performance artist whose works explore and complicate notions of ocean and survival, time and memory, death and diaspora.
 Drawing upon magical realism, folklore, ritual and storytelling, their work uses song, text and poetry as a critical access point into both personal and political dialogue.
-Observing that “Sound does not dissolve in water; it travels”, Maïa uses water as a strong recurrent motif in their work: Crossings exploring the ocean and the memories it holds; Alternately Terrific and Gentle using rain and rivers as motifs of desire.
+Observing that “Sound does not dissolve in water; it travels”, Maïa uses water as a strong recurrent motif in their work, with ‘CROSSINGS’ exploring the ocean and the memories it holds.